 Winter just isn't winter without ice-skating in New York City.
-Though most of us can probably name two or three rinks off the top of our heads, you might be more than mildly surprised to find there are 14 venues open for public ice-skating this holiday season.
-The best known is without a doubt the Rink at Rockefeller Center—tracing figure eights under the watchful gaze of Rock Center’s Prometheus statue is the quintessential NYC skating experience—but plenty of other (frequently less crowded) options exist.
+Though most of us can probably name two or three rinks off the top of our heads, you might be surprised to find there are 15 venues open the City for public ice-skating this holiday season.
+The best known is without a doubt the Rink at Rockefeller Center—tracing figure eights under the watchful gaze of Rock Center’s Prometheus statue is the quintessential NYC skating experience—but plenty of other options exist.

 Bank of America Winter Village at Bryant Park